Contingencyplana/storybook_archipelago/workflow.md

 - `README.md` — Node purpose, camouflage intent, tone
 - `portalmap.md` — L/R links using **four‑part paths** (placeholders allowed initially)
 - `subtaskmap.md` — Checklist of implementation progress

+> Note: For minigames, follow the dual‑README pattern and cross‑linking described in `conventions.md` (root README for overview; `taskmaps/README` for planning, with a “Back to minigame README” link at the top).

 ### **Step 2 — Input Router**